 “We appreciate the opportunity to serve the residents of eastern Riverside County.
 It is our goal that you are able to obtain useful information about funding which is available as well as resources you can access to increase your organization’s capacity to serve more clients.
 Through vigilant attention and collaborative efforts, we can achieve greater success in closing up service gaps in the areas of Health, Mental Health

 Leticia serves as the Chief Executive Officer for Regional Access Project Foundation.
 Leticia served as District Director to Riverside County Supervisor John J. Benoit for 4 years.
 Prior to that position, she served as Chief of Staff to Riverside County Supervisor Roy Wilson for 11 years.
 During the time with the Fourth District Supervisor’s office, Leticia specialized in the areas of Social Service, Mental Health, Public Health, Affordable Housing, and Homelessness.
 Leticia was a migrant farm worker until she graduated from California State University San Bernardino (CSUSB) with a Bachelor’s Degree in Business Administration.
 She worked for the Department of Public Social Services for 10 years.
 She earned a Master’s Degree in Public Administration from CSUSB and completed the Riverside County Excellence in Leadership Academy and the University of Riverside Nonprofit Management Certificate Program.

+Mireya Reyes is the Administrative Director at the Regional Access Project Foundation, where she also supports Special Projects.
+Mireya has completed the Nonprofit Management and Supervisor & Leadership Certification Program from the University California Riverside.
+She has also completed the Business Computer Certification Program through the Regional Occupational Program.
+Mireya has taken coursework at the College of the Desert.
 Mireya Lives in Indio with her husband Benito and their four kids.
 She was born and raised in the Coachella Valley and knows the needs and challenges of the Desert.